 [Company website]

-Thanks for the introduction—I appreciate you being a champion for my small business.
+Thanks for the introduction—I appreciate you championing my small business.

-As mentioned by [referrer name], my name is [first name], and I’m (a/the) [job position] for [company name].
-I’d love to schedule a call and learn more about you and your [product/service] needs.
+As mentioned by [referrer name], my name is [your name], and I’m [a/the] [job position] for [company].
+I’d love to schedule a call to learn more about you and your [product/service] needs.

 Thank you,